UoB-COMSM0166/2025-group-13/docs/README.md

-# Dino Platformer Adventure
+# Dino Escape: An Extinction Adventure Game - Codebase

-A browser-based, side-scrolling platformer built with p5.js.
-You guide a dinosaur avatar across dynamic levels, avoiding hazards, collecting health pickups, and reaching the cave at each stage’s end.
-This README explains the game’s internal architecture, flow of control, and class responsibilities in detail, making it easier to explore, maintain, or extend the codebase.
+This file explains the game’s internal architecture, flow of control, and class responsibilities in detail, making it easier to explore, maintain, or extend the codebase.

 ---